 Division of Student Affairs & Services Culture & Identity Offices

 Culture and identity program at Michigan State University create a welcoming, safe environment in which all students and their families thrive.
-These offices and programs include: Greek Life, LBGTRC (Lesbian, Bisexual, Gay and Transgender Resource Center), MOSAIC: The Multicultural Unity Center, MRULE (Multi-Racial Unity Living Experience) and Intercultural Aide Program, OCAT (Office of Cultural & Academic Transitions), RCPD (Resource Center for Persons with Disabilities, Student Parent Resource Center, and Student Veterans Resource Center.
+These offices and programs include: Fraternity & Sorority Life, Gender and Sexuality Campus Center; MOSAIC: The Multicultural Unity Center, MRULE (Multi-Racial Unity Living Experience) and Intercultural Aide Program, OCAT (Office of Cultural & Academic Transitions), RCPD (Resource Center for Persons with Disabilities, Student Parent Resource Center, and Student Veterans Resource Center.

 The Office for Inclusion and Intercultural Initiatives leads and supports efforts to advance a diverse and inclusive campus community, consistent with MSU’s core values.

 Office for Civil Rights and Title IX Education and Compliance

 The Office for Civil Rights and Title IX Education and Compliance is responsible for leadership of MSU’s civil rights compliance and efforts to cultivate a campus community that is free of discrimination and harassment.
 This includes oversight for the Office of Institutional Equity, and the Prevention, Outreach and Education Office.
 The Office for Civil Rights also coordinates with MSU entities that provide crisis and advocacy services to survivors of sexual assault and relationship violence.
 The office is also home to the university’s ADA coordinator.